 A freighter passes below the Sunshine Skyway to the east of Fort DeSoto Park on a windy afternoon.
 Photo taken April 4, 2014.

 The Tampa Bay area is home to over 4,000,000.
-Clearwater anchors northern Pinellas County while St. Petersburg with its downtown along Tampa Bay, spread across the southern peninsula.
-Tampa, home to both MacDill Air Force Base and the busy Port Tampa Bay, encircles Hillsborough Bay to the east, with unincorporated suburbs expanding outward to encompass Brandon, Riverview and Ruskin.
+Clearwater anchors northern Pinellas County while St. Petersburg with its Downtown along Tampa Bay, spreads across the southern peninsula.
+Tampa, home to both MacDill Air Force Base and Port Tampa Bay, encircles Hillsborough Bay to the east, with unincorporated suburbs expanding outward to encompass Brandon, Riverview and Ruskin.